leFreeh/leFreeh/README.md

 <h3 algin="left">🚀 Goals:  </h3>

 - Build engaging and functional web applications.
 - Contribute to open-source projects.

+<h3 algin="left">🖌️ Maquetador Web con WordPress:  </h3>

+- Experience in creating and customizing websites using WordPress.
+- Familiar with themes, plugins, and visual builders such as Elementor or Divi.
+- Design optimization for a user-friendly and mobile-responsive experience.

 <h3 align="left">Languages and Tools:</h3>